rittzy/tigo-taptap-unraid-ha/README.md

 ## 1. Hardware overview

 - Tigo CCA (or compatible controller) with GATEWAY RS-485 port.
-- One or more Tigo TS4-A-02 optimizers (example here: 9 modules on String B).
+- One or more Tigo TS4 optimizers (I am currently using TS4-O-A but should work for the others).
 - MAX485 (or 3.3 V RS-485 transceiver like MAX3485/SP3485) module.
 - ESP32 dev board (e.g. devkit-style) with WiFi.
 - Unraid server on the same LAN as the ESP32 and Home Assistant.